StockSharp/AlgoTrading/Designer/Gallery/Schemas/Williams_R_Reversal/README.md

 - **Long entry**: The previous %R reading was below the lower level, the current one is at or above it, and the position is not long.
 The order buys one lot, which opens a long from flat or brings an existing short back to zero.
 - **Short entry**: The previous %R reading was above the upper level, the current one is at or below it, and the position is not short.
 The order sells one lot, which opens a short from flat or brings an existing long back to zero.
-- **Exit**: There is no separate exit block: the opposite crossing sends a market order of the same volume, so it flattens the position exactly as the original strategy does.
-The original also stands aside for fifty candles after every trade; a bar counter has no block of its own here, so the level crossing carries that job alone and the diagram trades somewhat more often than the source.
+- **Exit**: There is no separate exit block: the opposite crossing sends a market order of the same volume, so it flattens the position.
+The crossing condition keeps the diagram from issuing repeated orders while the oscillator remains inside a zone.

 ## Parameters